-An Interview With Dame Myra Hess – 1963 – Past Daily Weekend Gallimaufry
+An Interview With Dame Myra Hess – 1963 – Past Daily Weekend Gallimaufry: Talking About Music.

-I grew up listening to Piano legend Dame Myra Hess because as a kid, I wasn’t trusted with the lps in my parents collection and was relegated to the breakable, scratchy 78’s I got at Salvation Army Thrift shops because they were cheap at the time and everybody was getting rid of them.
+I grew up listening to the recordings of Dame Myra Hess on 78’s because as a kid, I wasn’t trusted with the lps in my parents collection and was relegated to the breakable, scratchy 78’s I got at Salvation Army Thrift shops because they were cheap at the time and everybody was getting rid of them.

 Little did my parents (or me) know I was getting the musical education of a lifetime.
 Those scratchy 78s held some of the greatest musicians in the world playing music that has stayed with me my entire life.